 Outstanding students who share the Neubauers' commitment to the Hispanic/Latino communities are invited to apply.

-Students selected will receive a full scholarship to participate in one of two Summer Session courses: Collegiate Writing: Awakening Into Consciousness and Contagion: Infectious Agents and Emerging Diseases.
-Even if you don't plan to study English or Biology in college, being a Neubauer Family Adelante Summer Scholar is a great way to get an early look at college-level classes and get a feel for life on campus--and to have a ton of fun in the process.
-You'll spend the morning gaining hands-on experience from teachers who are experts in their fields and the evening exploring Chicago with your classmates.
+Students selected will receive a full scholarship to participate in one of two Summer Session courses: Collegiate Writing: Awakening Into Consciousness or Contagion: Infectious Agents and Emerging Diseases.
+Even if you don't plan to study English or Biology in college, being a Neubauer Family Adelante Summer Scholar is a great way to get an early look at college-level classes and get a feel for life on campus--and to have a ton of fun in the process!
+You'll spend the mornings gaining hands-on experience from teachers who are experts in their fields and the evenings exploring Chicago with your classmates.

 “I was a part of the Neubauer Adelante program and absolutely loved it!
 I took Awakening into Consciousness and cannot begin to say how much I enjoyed the Socratic Seminar style of learning--the answers were not given, they were discovered, something that was hugely different from my high school's way of teaching, and I believe to be much more intriguing.
 It was here that my love for learning was fully realized.
 But if I were to be perfectly honest, I would have to say that the part of the program I missed most was the people I encountered.
 All 31 of us Neubauer scholars became unimaginably close; whether it was dancing to tango, exploring the city, or simply working on essays, we were always together.
 I can't thank the University of Chicago enough for giving me this opportunity.”

 Applications will be accepted online beginning in early December.
 The Priority deadline to apply is February 27, 2018.
 Rolling admissions is not offered for this program.
 There is no application fee to apply.
 Review the Application Overview pages for more detailed information.

 All programs expenses are covered by the program.

 June 24 - July 11